noahehall/theBookOfNoah/0current/security/websecurity.md

   - always good to dos no matter what
     - remove uneeded software from your server

-- principle of least privilege: demands that every process and appliation run only with the permissions it needs to perform its permitted functions
+- principle of least privilege: demands that every process and appliation run only with the permissions it needs to perform their assigned tasks
   - so if an attacker compromises component A, they shouldnt be able to compromise component B
   - uses different roles for admin, dev, and runtime usecases, even at the service level
     - e.g roles for an SQL database